Trashtalk217/writing/A Slightly Significant Event/chapter 1.md

 ## Chapter 1: The Magic Meerkats

 There were many reasons to leave the town Aleisha grew up in, but her friends were not among them.
-The club was started years ago by Aaron, who was, in his own words, 'an aficionado de la mystique'.
+The club was started years ago by Aaron, who was, in his own words, 'an aficionado de la mystique.'
 He had gotten a magician set for his eighth birthday and since then the whole magician persona was kind of his 'thing'.
 In the beginning, this meant a lot of card tricks, to the annoyance of all involved.
 Later he graduated to sleight of hand tricks and impossible games.
 Games that seemed impossible to win, except if you used a very specific strategy, which of course Aaron memorized.